corkymaigre/sms-spam-detection/README.md

 10. add a token at the 3rd place with the number of numeric characters.
 11. add a token at the 4th place with the number of words in uppercase.

-There are some problems with very special characters, need to fix that.
+There are some problems with very special characters (utf-8), need to fix that!

+Need to divide sms into two datasets (ham set and spam set).
+Then need to find the most popular words (10) and the worst popular words (10) in these two sets.
+Then use an association algorithm with these 40 words to find out if they're important.
+Then add them under @attribute field in the arff file for Weka.

 #### Machine Learning Algorithms

-An association algorithm can be established to distinguish two sets: a ham set and a spam set.